nmoskaleva/dfs-trucreds-hackathon-1/submission-guides/video-creation-guide.md

 Please follow these instructions for the creation of a video recording using Microsoft Teams.

-1. Open Microsoft Teams and click the Calendar option on the left-hand menu
+1. Using a Discover Computer the meeting host can open Microsoft Teams and click the Calendar option on the left-hand menu

 3. Click ‘Meet now’ in the top-right corner